 The Cyborg Ninja in Metal Gear Solid 2 is not Gray Fox as in the first game, but instead Olga Gurlukovich.

-The Power Armor in the Fallout series has always been gender neutral, but hearing a female voice from the Power Armor speakers in Fallout 3 caused players Samus Is a Girl spit-takes (and demand from female players for more feminine and form-fitting Power Armor mods).
+The Power Armor in the Fallout series has always been gender neutral, but hearing a female voice from the Power Armor speakers in Fallout 3 caused players Samus Is A Girl spit-takes.

 Before then, most power-suited Enclave soldiers in Fallout 2 were actually female.
 Even some that you spoke to.